 Sudden infant death syndrome (SIDS) is a complex, multifactorial disorder.
-In spite of continuous research and global Back To Sleep (BTS) campaigns, SIDS remains one of the most common and poorly understood diagnoses of death among infants between birth and 1 year of age [3,75].
-Although SIDS affects infants from all social strata, NHB and NHW infants of lower socioeconomic status are at higher risk [75], whereas Hispanic infants, albeit from lower socioeconomic statuts, paradoxically do not demonstrate this link [76].
+In spite of continuous research and global Back To Sleep (BTS) campaigns, SIDS remains one of the most common and poorly understood causes of death among infants between birth and 1 year of age [3,75].
+Although SIDS affects infants from all social strata, NHB and NHW infants of lower socioeconomic status are at higher risk [75], whereas Hispanic infants do not demonstrate this link [76].
 SIDS is also male predominant.
 We speculated that MNC can explain these two correlations.
 We found that Anglophone countries practice significantly more MNC and have significantly higher SIDS mortality rates than non-Anglophones.
-Similarly, we found that US states where Medicaid covers MNC have significantly higher MNC, unexplained mortality rates, and SIDS male bias than
+Similarly, we found that US states where Medicaid covers MNC have significantly higher MNC, unexplained mortality rates, and SIDS male bias than other states.
+Not only do infants of Hispanic origin suffer less from SIDS, they also have significantly lower SIDS male bias than NHW and NHB.
+MNC can explain 16% of the variability in male SIDS deaths in the US (p = 0.1).
+We further found that there is a strong and significant correlation between the rates of both prematurity and MNC and SIDS using global and US datasets.
+In the global dataset the two phenotypes predict SIDS better than each phenotype separately, whereas in the US MNC and prematurity predict unexplained mortality only better than MNC.

 Figure 7.
 The contribution of MNC toward SIDS gender bias in the US.
 A) Weighted regression analysis of gender bias and US MNC rates.
 The 95% confidence intervals of the best fit line are denoted in dashed lines.
-Color codes and symbols are as in Figure 2.
-B) A comparison of the gender bias in three US populations using boxplots.
+Color codes and symbols are as in Figure 5.
+B) A comparison of the gender bias in three US populations.
 Diamonds show the mean.
 Significance was assessed with two-tailed t-tests.